 Installing NGINX Ingress Controller onto K8s Cluster:

-DNS or /etc/hosts resolves demo.k8s.local to the HAProxy + Keepalived VIP
+DNS or /etc/hosts resolves testapp1.k8s.local to the HAProxy + Keepalived VIP address.

 HAProxy receives traffic on port 80.
 HAProxy frontend http_front listens on *:80.
 It load balances TCP traffic to the backend servers (worker01:32080, worker02:32080, worker03:32080)

 Ingress Controller (NGINX) receives request on NodePort 32080.
-It matches the Host header (demo.k8s.local) and path (/) with the Ingress rule.
+It matches the Host header (testapp1.k8s.local) and path (/) with the Ingress rule.

 A. Add NGINX Helm Repo